MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 - Under the **VMs** tab, if one or more VMs appear as **Inactive benefits**:
   - If the action suggested is to **Install updates**, you might not have the minimum OS version required for the benefit.
 Update the VM to meet the [version requirements for workloads](#benefits-available-on-azure-stack-hci).
-  - If the action suggested is to **Turn on Guest Service Interface**, select this and open the context pane to turn on [Hyper-V Guest Service Interface](/virtualization/hyper-v-on-windows/reference/integration-services#hyper-v-powershell-direct-service).
+  - If the action suggested is to **Turn on Guest Service Interface**, select it and open the context pane to enable the [Hyper-V Guest Service Interface](/virtualization/hyper-v-on-windows/reference/integration-services#hyper-v-powershell-direct-service).
 This feature is required for VMs to communicate to the host via VMbus.
   - If the action suggested is regarding **legacy OS support**, see [troubleshooting for legacy OS support](#legacy-os-support).

 - Under the **VMs** tab, if one or more VMs appear as **Unknown**: